Fred Richmond

-Frederick William Richmond (November 15, 1923 – December 28, 2019) was an American politician who served as a Democratic four-term member of the United States House of Representatives from New York from 1975 to 1982.
+Frederick William "Fred" Richmond (November 15, 1923 – December 28, 2019) was an American politician from New York who served as a Democratic member of the United States House of Representatives from 1975 to 1982.

 Early life

-Richmond was born in Boston, Massachusetts, to Frances (née Rosen) and George Richmond; his father was a lawyer and his mother a homemaker.
+Richmond was born in the Massachusetts city of Boston to Frances (née Rosen) and George Richmond; his father was a lawyer and his mother a homemaker.
 He graduated from Roxbury Memorial High School in 1940 and enrolled at Boston University for a year before transferring to Harvard University, where he majored in history and served as advertising manager of The Harvard Lampoon.
 During World War II, he served in the United States Navy from 1943 to 1945 as a petty officer third class (with the rating of radioman) before returning to Boston University, where he received his undergraduate degree in 1946.
 In college, he supported himself by playing the piano and forming the Freddie Richmond Swing Band.